 Sure, you could go on a guided bike tour of Central Park for $50 each.
 But did you know your family can ride bikes for free on Governor’s Island, right in the middle of New York harbour?
 A free ferry leaves from Battery Park, and on Friday afternoons between June and October, you can ride a bike for nothing for an hour.

 It’s easy to pedal around the little island in that time, stopping now and then to take family photos with Manhattan in the background.
-Also, if you stay at the Jane Hotel in the West Village, guests get free use of a small fleet of black cruiser-style pushbikes.
+Also, guests get free use of a small fleet of black cruiser-style pushbikes if you stay at the Jane Hotel in the West Village.
 Or you can rent a bike from one of the eleven Bike and Roll outlets (kids’ bikes are US$8 an hour or US$25 for the whole day).
 Best ride: the Hudson River Greenway, a bike path that runs all the way along the western edge of Manhattan, completely separated from traffic and very child-friendly.

 Sure, you could stay at an anonymous midtown hotel for US$250 or more a night.
 Or you could stay at Yotel (from US$149 a night in low season), a space-age place three blocks from Times Square.

 The kids – and possibly the adults – will love the Yobot, a giant robotic arm that picks up luggage and stores it in big white drawers in its glassed-in lair off the lobby.
-A low-cost alternative on the east side of town is The Pod, which has a modernist Ikea-style design and bunk-beds for the kids.
+A low-cost alternative on the east side of town is The Pod, with a modernist Ikea-style design and bunk beds for the kids.
 Or why not be adventurous and sublet an apartment from www.airbnb.com?
-It will not only work out cheaper than a hotel, but your family will get to live like real New Yorkers and get to know the neighbourhood.
-The website features reviews from previous guests, multiple photos of each apartment and even after you pay your money, it’s held by airbnb for 24 hours after you arrive, just in case there are any problems.
+It will work out cheaper than a hotel, and your family will get to live like real New Yorkers and get to know the neighbourhood.
+The website features reviews from previous guests and multiple photos of each apartment, and even after you pay your money, it’s held by Airbnb for 24 hours after you arrive, just in case there are any problems.

 Take a bite